vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 By the evening of 2024-10-10, it seemed back to pink but still seemed a bit swollen compared to usual; my subjective sense (prior to looking) mirrored what I was seeing in the mirror.

+## 2024-10-11: seemingly back to baseline (almost)

+As of 2024-10-11, the area is pink and I don't feel much sensation in it.
+I think we're close to being back to baseline.
+I feel like the healing was fastest while I was sleeping (on both 2024-10-09 and 2024-10-10).